 Example: Google Test

 The Fuchsia SDK does not include the Google Test library because the governance for the Google Test library is provided by Google, not by the Fuchsia API Council.

 The Fuchsia SDK does not depend on the Google Test library because the promises made by the governing body for the Google Test library are not compatible with the model used by the Fuchsia SDK.

-Broadly speaking, the binary interface to the system is defined by the FIDL
+Interface.
+Generally speaking, the binary interface to the system

-wireformat used by programs to communicate with the rest of the system and the
+is only the FIDL wireformat used by programs to communicate with the system and the syscalls exposed